arnoo/clutch/README.md

 Clutch
 ======

-This is the utility library I wrote as I was learning Common Lisp.
-I still use it all the time, and it evolves as I require new utilities.
+My personal Common Lisp utility.

-Yet, it still contains code that is not great, but works well enough that I have not taken the time to rewrite it.
+A lot of it was written while I was learning Common Lisp, which means that the code that is not great, but it works well enough that I have not taken the time to rewrite it.

-I have released it under the GPL, in the hope that it can be useful to somebody, and that I might get suggestions for additions or improvements.

-Most functions should work pretty well on SBCL and ABCL, which are the two implementations I use regularly.
-There is code specific to other implementations in some places, usually because it comes from other people, but I have never tested any of it.

-There is a test suite (tests.lisp), based on my test library (cleanser), that should cover most of the code.

-Some date functions rely on the GNU 'date' program.
-While a bit ugly and non-portable, this works well enough for my purposes right now, and would be too complex to rewrite.
+Date functions use simple-date from Postmodern.

 There are two main reader macros : {} and [].